 4. Make a craft.
 You can use my paper Cempazúchitl flower tutorial, or make skeleton flower pots, papel picado, or carve a pumpkin in the shape of a skeleton, you’re sure to find something fun that will keep them occupied for a bit.

 6. Create sugar skulls.
 These are very traditional and easy to make.
 Here’s how to make edible sugar skulls.

 7. Go see a Day of the Dead celebration.
 Many cities, communities, and parks have festivals or displays where you can spend a fun time with the family.
 If you are in the Los Angeles area, why not stop by Disneyland where they have Day of the Dead displays.

 So what do you think?
-There are many ways to celebrate this beautiful tradition of Day of the Dead with your family.
+There are many ways to celebrate the beautiful tradition of Day of the Dead with your family.
 What will you do this year?